Green-Software-Foundation/if-docs/docs/pipelines/cpu-to-carbon.md

 ## Observations

-This manifest requires the following observations:
+This IMP requires the following observations:

 - CPU utilization
 - thermal design power of the processors